Frequently Asked Questions - Applicant Agencies

 What do I do if I forgot to request an FBI check for my applicant or if I made other mistakes on the Live Scan form?

-Unfortunately, with the volume of fingerprint transactions submitted, the DOJ cannot correct most errors.
-In most cases, you will have to send the applicant to be fingerprinted again – as if it was the initial transaction.
+You will have to send the applicant to be fingerprinted again – as if it was the initial transaction.
 All fees will be charged and have to be remitted the second time.

 What if I filled out the Live Scan form correctly, but the Live Scan operator transposed numbers, or left information off the submission?